Battle of Ctesiphon (165)

-The Battle of Ctesiphon in 165 AD was part of the wider Roman-Parthian Wars.
+The Battle of Ctesiphon in 165 AD was part of the wider Roman-Parthian War.
 The Parthians had tried but failed to take Armenia in the previous years, but a Roman counter-attack saw them lay a successful siege and capture of Ctesiphon.

 Aftermath

 Like the previous invasion attempts, the Romans made no attempt at permanently occupying Ctesiphon.
 In the end, the Parthians managed to re-group.
 However, the Parthians were becoming steadily weaker, with more concessions given to the Roman Empire and the Parthian nobles and vassal kingdoms.